 What is the best car insurance in South Dakota?

 The best car insurance company in South Dakota is different for every driver.
 To find the best car insurance provider for you, shop around and compare providers based on the criteria that you value the most, like good customer service or unique coverage.

 What is the average cost of car insurance in the U.S.?

-In the United States, the average full coverage policy costs $1,738 per year.
-For comparison, the average South Dakota driver will pay $1,668 per year for a full coverage policy.
-The cost of car insurance in South Dakota is slightly cheaper than the national average rate.
+In the United States, the average full coverage policy costs $1,674 per year.
+For comparison, the average South Dakota driver will pay $1,642 per year for a full coverage policy.

 What does full coverage car insurance include?